-- C.5.7.1 The Provider shall provide staff experienced in assisting low-income individuals increase their skills and education, prepare for employment, find and retain stable jobs. - C.5.7.2 The Provider shall maintain the following minimum staff positions to work with referred customers: - C.5.7.2.1 Program Director: With overall accountability for program performance, quality of service, and contractual commitments to the District, the Program Director provides strategic, fiscal and operational leadership.
+- C.5.7.1 The Provider shall provide staff experienced in assisting low-income individuals prepare for employment, find and retain stable jobs. - C.5.7.2 The Provider shall maintain the following minimum staff positions to work with referred customers: - C.5.7.2.1 Program Director: With overall accountability for program performance, quality of service, and contractual commitments to the District, the Program Director provides strategic, fiscal and operational leadership.
 Though not expected to maintain day-to-day oversight of program operations, the Program Director is responsible for analyzing program performance and making decisions to ensure that goals and objectives are being met.
 The Program Director is also responsible for developing the Provider's staffing plan and ensuring that the plan is being properly executed.
 The Program Director is not required to work exclusively on the District's TEP. - C.5.7.2.2 Program Manager: The Program Manager is responsible for day-to-day operations, performance management, staff management and continuous improvement related to the DHS contracted services.
-The Program Manager works closely with the Program Director to resolve complex issues and execute the strategies and plans developed by the
+The Program Manager works closely with the Program Director to resolve complex issues and execute the strategies and plans developed by the Program Director.

-Program Director.
 The Program Manager is responsible for specifying, implementing, and continuously improving robust and efficient business processes that will provide excellent customer service and deliver positive outcomes.
-The Program Manager shall work exclusively on the District's TEP.

-- C.5.7.2.3 Case Managers: Experienced at working with TANF customers and knowledgeable about the challenges that TANF customers typically face, Case Managers shall coordinate all the services that the Provider provides and ensure that the customer is making meaningful progress towards enhancing his/her education and skills, preparing for, finding and retaining employment.
-Case Managers shall be responsible for introducing customers to the Provider's processes, reviewing the DHS administered assessments, developing and amending IRPs, helping customers overcome barriers to program engagement and participation, and helping customers retain employment.
+The Program Manager shall work exclusively on the District's TEP. - C.5.7.2.3 Case Managers: Experienced at working with TANF customers and knowledgeable about the challenges that TANF customers typically face, Case Managers shall coordinate all the services that the Provider provides and ensure that the customer is making meaningful progress towards preparing for, finding and retaining employment.
+Case Managers shall be responsible for conducting outreach to referred customers, engaging customers in the Provider's activities, re-engaging those customers who started to participate and subsequently stopped, introducing customers to the Provider's processes, reviewing the DHS administered assessments, developing and amending IRPs, helping customers overcome barriers to program engagement and participation, and helping customers retain employment.
 Case Managers shall develop trusting working relationships with TANF customers assigned to them and shall monitor customers' engagement and progress for as long as the customers are in the Provider's PIT.
-Case Managers shall coordinate multiple activities outlined in the customer's IRP, support customers in all aspects of program enrollment, liaise with the customer's education slot and/or work slot providers to actively monitor customer engagement and progress, and help customers report their work participation.
-Case Managers shall work exclusively on the District's TEP. - Employment Specialists: The Employment Specialist shall have expertise in workforce development and career training for populations similar to the District's TANF customers.
-Demonstrating excellent coaching, facilitation, and teaching skills, the Employment Specialist shall focus on preparing customers for employment.
+Case Managers shall coordinate multiple activities outlined in the customer's IRP, and help customers report their work participation.
+Case Managers shall work exclusively on the District's TEP. - C.5.7.2.4 Employment Specialists: The Employment Specialist shall have expertise in workforce development and career training for populations similar to the District's TANF customers.
+Demonstrating excellent coaching, facilitation, and teaching skills, the

+Employment Specialist shall focus on preparing customers for employment.
 By creatively mixing the training topics and the modes of delivery, the Employment Specialist shall be responsible for creating a stimulating learning environment whereby the customers continue to remain motivated throughout the employment preparation process.
-Employment Specialists shall also be responsible for interpreting the CASAS ECS appraisal scores, reviewing the results with the customers and their assigned Case Manager and making referral recommendations to education slot providers.
-Employment Specialists shall work exclusively on the District's TEP. - C.5.7.2.5
+Employment Specialists shall work exclusively on the District's TEP.